The Health Wonders of a Humble Plant

 In a word: antioxidants.
 Green tea is loaded with the stuff.
 Antioxidants zap chemicals known as free radicals, which hasten cell death and are believed to be involved in the body's aging process.

 Antioxidants come in many flavors, some more potent than others.
 Those in green tea fall under the category of polyphenols—in particular, a class of polyphenols known as catechins.
+One of the most well known and widely studied green tea polyphenol is epigallocatechin gallate (EGCG).

 Green Tea—The Best Source of Tea Catechins